Frequently Asked Questions:

 Our school year is comprised of 32 weeks, broken up into two semesters by winter and summer breaks.

 Our school year usually starts on the first Sunday after school starts for the Los Angeles Unified School District.
 The first class session begins at 9:30 a.m., and the second session begins at 10:30 a.m.
 There is a 10-minute break in between the two sessions.
-For Book 3 and above, the third session begins at 11:30 a.m., and ends at 12:20 p.m.
+The third session begins at 11:30 a.m., and ends at 12:20 p.m.

 Click on “Calendar” to see our calendar for the school year.